Carno F.C.: 2013-2019

 A 2–1 win over Caersws in the Montgomeryshire Cup semi-final, the first ever win over our neighbours, sent them to their second final of the season and third consecutive Montgomeryshire Cup Final, but for the second consecutive year they were defeated in the final by Llanfair United FC.
 Carno lost 3–1 at their home ground, our goal coming from Geraint Jones.

 The 2016–17 saw Carno achieve their league finish in 16 years as they finished 2nd behind League Winners Rhayader FC.
 Carno had an impressive run in the league going 24 games unbeaten between 16 August and 29 April.
 An odd season with an ever-changing squad and a number of injury issues hampered the chances of any Cup success during the season as Carno lost to Berriew in the League Cup Semi-final, Llanrhaedr in the Mont Cup Quarter-final, Rhayader in the Central Wales Quarter-final and for the second consecutive season Sully Sports in the FAW Trophy.

 The 2017–18 saw manager Chris Davies step down for a break of three months and was replaced Jonathan Evans and Phillip Richards.
 Chris returned in mid March and Carno finished 7th in the league.

-2018–19 saw Carno again finish 7th in the league.
+2018–19 saw Carno again finish seventh in the league.
 Slightly better performances in the cup saw Carno reaching the semi-final of the Montgomeryshire Cup and the semi-final of the League Cup.

 2019 onwards

 The 2019 season has seen the biggest changes at Carno FC in many years.
 Manager Chris Davies stepped down and the club struggled to find a successor.
 A number of players followed Davies out the door to add to the worries at the Ty Brith.
 Eventually Gwynfor Edwards stepped in during a tough spell in which a few players came in and out.
 After nine games he was replaced with manager Gary Jones.
-Following the disruption of COVID-19 the 2020/21 saw the club relegated to Tier 3.
+Following the disruption of COVID-19 the 2020–21 season saw the club relegated to Tier 3.
 The club prior to relegation was the longest serving (continuously) club at Tier 3 in Wales.
 Gary Jones stepped down as manager.

 Paul Canning, who had previously managed the Reserve side at the club, took on the managerial role and the club are currently competing in Tier 4.

-Paul Canning stepped down at the start of the 2023/24 season.
+Paul Canning stepped down at the start of the 2023–24 season.
 He was temporarily replaced by Sam Hamer and the managerial full time position was eventually filled by Callum Breese and Keiran Beaton.